CoindLabs/CoindPay/README.md

 ## Slogan

-Send, Receive, Swap, and Invest in Crypto.
+Send, Receive, Swap, and Invest in Consumer Crypto.
-Infrastructure for Social Payments, DEXs, and PayFi.
+Infrastructure for Social Payments, Wallet, and PayFi.

 ## Mission